hirotasoshu/vim-venom/README.md

 require('venom').setup()   -- After plugin loaded
 ```

-However, the current implement does _not_ support tools (poetry, pipenv)
-and Vim commands and events.
+However, the current implement does _not_ support tools Vim commands and events and requires nvim-lspconfig to reload LSP after environment activation.

 The Lua API: